ibm-cloud-docs/account/support-plans.md

 ## Support level and enterprises
 {: #support_level_enterprise}

-The level of support that is assigned to an [{{site.data.keyword.Bluemix_notm}} enterprise](/docs/enterprise-management?topic=enterprise-management-what-is-enterprise) defaults to the highest support plan within the enterprise.
+The level of support that is assigned to an [{{site.data.keyword.cloud_notm}} enterprise](/docs/enterprise-management?topic=enterprise-management-what-is-enterprise) defaults to the highest support plan within the enterprise.
 All child accounts within the enterprise also default to the highest support plan.

 ## Technical support team
 {: #tech_support_team}